 23 Abraham took Ishmael his son, all who were born in his house, and all who were bought with his money: every male among the men of Abraham’s house and circumcised the flesh of their foreskin in the same day, as God had said to him.

 24 Abraham was 99 years old when he was circumcised in the flesh of his foreskin.
 25 Ishmael, his son, was thirteen years old when he was circumcised in the flesh of his foreskin.
-26 In the same day both Abraham and Ishmael, his son, were circumcised.
+26 On the same day both Abraham and Ishmael, his son, were circumcised.
 27 All the men of his house, those born in the house, and those bought with money from a foreigner, were circumcised with him.

 1 “Be careful that you do not do your charitable giving before men, to be seen by them, or else you have no reward from your Father who is in heaven.

-2 Therefore when you charitable deeds, don’t sound a trumpet before yourself, as the hypocrites do in the synagogues and in the streets, that they may get glory from men.
+2 Therefore when you charitable deeds, do not sound a trumpet before yourself, as the hypocrites do in the synagogues and in the streets, that they may get glory from men.
 Most certainly I tell you, they have received their reward.
-3 But when you do merciful deeds, don’t let your left hand know what your right hand is doing, 4 so that your merciful deeds may be in secret, then your Father who sees in secret will reward you openly.
+3 But when you do merciful deeds, do not let your left hand know what your right hand is doing, 4 so that your merciful deeds may be in secret.
+Then your Father who sees in secret will reward you openly.

 The Lord’s Prayer

-5 “When you pray, you shall not be as the hypocrites, for they love to stand and pray in the synagogues and in the corners of the streets, that they may be seen by men.
+5 “When you pray, you shall not be like the hypocrites, for they love to stand and pray in the synagogues and in the corners of the streets, so that they may be seen by men.
 Most certainly, I tell you, they have received their reward.
 6 But you, when you pray, enter into your inner room, and having shut your door, pray to your Father who is in secret, and your Father who sees in secret will reward you openly.